Alina Makarenko: Career

 As a junior, Makarenko competed as an individual gymnast but switched to competing in the Russian Group under Russian Head Coach Irina Viner.
 She and the Russian Junior Group won the gold medal at the 2010 Youth Olympic Games.
 She was again part of the group that competed at the 2011 World Championships.

 Makarenko was a member of the Russian Group that competed at the 2011 World Championships.
 She was part of the gold medal-winning Russian Group at the 2012 European Championships and at the World Cup Final in Minsk.
 She won a gold medal at the 2012 Summer Olympics in the group all-around event together with other group members (Uliana Donskova, Anastasia Bliznyuk, Ksenia Dudkina, Anastasia Nazarenko, Karolina Sevastyanova).

 For six months leading up to the Olympic Games, the Russian gymnasts only ate buckwheat in their diet.

 Makarenko and the rest of the Russian Group returned to competition at the 2013 Moscow Grand Prix where they won the all-around, at the Thiais Grand Prix they also won the all-around gold medal as well as in the event finals.
-They competed at their first World Cup competition of the season in Lisboa, Portugal where they won bronze in all-around and won the gold medal in 10 clubs and 2 ribbons/3 balls final.
+They competed at their first World Cup competition of the season in Lisbon, Portugal where they won bronze in all-around and won the gold medal in 10 clubs and 2 ribbons/3 balls final.
 She suffered a knee injury and was temporarily replaced by Diana Borisova in the Russian Group.

 Struggling with injuries, Makarenko finally retired from competitive gymnastics.

 In 2021, she started coaching Russian junior group.
 They won three gold medals at the 2021 Junior European Championships in Varna, Bulgaria.